-If you suffered injuries in a car accident because of another driver’s failure to yield, you may have grounds to file a claim or lawsuit and recover damages.
-A failure to yield accident lawyer in Orlando from The Law Offices of Anidjar & Levine can help.
+If you suffered injuries in a car accident because another driver failed to yield, you might have grounds to file a claim or lawsuit and recover damages.
+An Orlando failure-to-yield accident lawyer from our law firm could help.

 Failure to yield refers to any situation in which a driver disregards the right of way possessed by another motorist, bicyclist, or pedestrian.